Bil'in, Gaza

 Bil'in was a Palestinian Arab village in the Gaza Subdistrict.
 It was depopulated by the Israel Defense Forces during the 1948 Arab–Israeli War on July 8, 1948, under Operation An-Far.
 It was located 39 km northeast of Gaza and the village contained two wells which supplied it with drinking water.

+Etymology

+Biʽīln derives from Canaanite/Hebrew ba'lin (ba'als).

 History

+Bil'in did not appear in records from the 16th century.
+It was a small village in the 19th century, settled by families that were once nomads in the Shephelah and had origins in Bayt Jibrin and Iraq al-Manshiyya.